dagu-org/dagu/docs/source/rest.rst

 Form Parameters
   :action: [string] - Specify 'start', 'stop', or 'retry'.
   :request-id: [string] - Required if action is 'retry'.
+  :params: [string] - Parameters for the DAG execution.

 Method
   : ``POST``